django-beam/django-beam/docs/usage.rst

 You only need to care about facets if you want to extend a viewset with additional views as in the example below.

+In the follow up example we introduce a "call" facet to the author view.

 .. code-block:: python

     # books/views.py